Ah Boys to Men 2: Plot

 After an investigation by the sergeants, Ken and the perpetrators of the earlier scheme carried out that day are punished though no charges are pressed against them.
 Ken’s concerned parents speak to CPT S L Tham (Fish Chaar) after learning about what had happened.
 His recovering father thanks the Officer Commanding (OC) for training Ken to become a "real soldier", but is against him being punished for fighting when he was trying to do the right thing.
 The OC agrees to make an exception and exclude Ken from punishment, but Ken, after learning that the others would still be punished, is granted permission to continue his punishment.
 Aloysius, meanwhile, is mocked by his mates for his cowardice.
 He begs his superior to transfer him to another platoon due to this but is denied, being told he must learn to get along with his bunkmates in spite of their bad attitudes.
 Later, Lobang attempts to sabotage Aloysius for abandoning the team by throwing away his rifle magazine, only to lose his own.
 However, Aloysius quickly gives his magazine to Lobang during an equipment check and takes the blame.
 While searching for the missing magazine, the relationship between the two improves.

 The eccentric LTA S T Choong (mrbrown) is chased by a large herd of wild boars halfway into an assessment for leadership potential; the soldiers are quick to come to his rescue.
-Following their passing out parade, the recruits reunite with their kin.
+Following their passing out parade, the recruits reunite with their kins.
 Ken's father is present and comes to greet Ken; he is finally able to walk steadily without any aid.
 As the film ends, various recruits' postings are shown — with Lobang being posted to Officer Cadet School (OCS), and Aloysius being posted to Specialist Cadet School (SCS).
 Ken also goes to Specialist Cadet School, later being posted to Officer Cadet School.